undecaf/vue-barcode-scanner/README.md

 ### Source element

-The  component needs an image or video source that is to be scanned for barcodes.
+`BarcodeScanner` needs an image or video source that is to be scanned for barcodes.
-This can be an `<img>`, `<canvas>` or `<video>` element or a container (component) having one of these as a descendant (for other types of sources, see the [`source` attribute](#source)).
+This can be an `<img>`, `<canvas>` or `<video>` element or a container (a component) having one of these as a descendant (for other types of sources, see the [`source` attribute](#source)).
 For example:

 ```html